Canada Thistle

 Native

-• Wavy Leaf Thistle (Cirsium undulatum) is sometimes mistaken for Canada Thistle, however it is usually smaller, and has more prickles covering the plant.
-Wavy Leaf Thistle also tends to have narrower flowers than Canada Thistle.
+• Wavy leaf thistle (Cirsium undulatum) is sometimes mistaken for Canada thistle, however it is usually smaller, and has more prickles covering the plant.
+Wavy Leaf Thistle also tends to have narrower flowers than Canada thistle.

 Photo credit: JW Stockert, Wikipedia